Deledrius/agistudio/README.md

 NAGI is at http://www.agidev.com/projects/nagi/
 Sarien is more focused on portability and NAGI on compatibility with Sierra's original AGI interpreter.
 Both are free.
-ScummVM is actively developed, but does not integrate well with QT AGI studio.
+ScummVM is actively developed and is widely cross-platform.

 Building